bryansteiner/gpu-passthrough-tutorial/README.md

     <img src="./img/virtman_15.png" width="450">
 </div><br>

-Unfortunately, not everything can be accomplished using the virt-manager GUI.
-For the next several steps, we'll need to do some finer tuning by directly editing the XML:
+Unfortunately, not everything we need can be accomplished within the virt-manager GUI.
+For the rest of this section, we'll have to do some fine-tuning by directly editing the XML:

-### Part 4: VM Logistics
+### Part 3: VM Logistics

 ### Part 4: Performance